 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE), as a prescribed authority for investigation.

-Attendance at all scheduled sessions in this unit is compulsory and absences could result in a fail.
-All absences need to be supported by appropriate documentation e.g., medical or similar certificates.This is required for certification and Professional Accreditation.
+Attendance at all scheduled sessions in this coursework/unit is compulsory and absences could result in a fail.
+All absences need to be supported by appropriate documentation (e.g., medical certificate).

 Required IT skills

-Although most running costs associated with school-based field excursions for the OLMP are covered, other costs may be incurred as a part of other participation in the OLMP.
-Students are responsible for ensuring they can meet these and should discuss options with the teaching staff as needed.
+Although most running costs associated with school-based field excursions for the OLMP are covered, there are associated coursework costs as a part of other participation in the OLMP.
+Students are responsible for ensuring they can meet these and should discuss options with the course provider and Unit Convener as needed.